 Back to School Lunch Ideas: It is almost time to go back to school!
 That means it is time to start preparing for all the new routines and challenges that fall brings.
-Making sure that you child is getting a balanced, healthy diet can be more challenging when they eat lunch away from home.
+Making sure that your child is getting a balanced, healthy diet can be more challenging when they eat lunch away from home.
 Since it is important to maintain a diet that is healthy for your brain, body, and teeth, we have gathered some tips and ideas to help you and your family continue to eat well once the new school year starts.

 Fresh Produce Snacks

-Many fruits will last well in a backpack or lunch box for a morning before lunch.
+Many fruits will last well in a backpack or lunch box for the morning before lunch.
 While fruits can be high in sugar, there are some that also contain fiber that will help scrub your child’s teeth and keep their smiles clean.
 Try packing a fresh green or red apple!
 Other fruits like oranges and bananas are also great options that come naturally ready to pack, which will help you save time.
 Veggies like carrots and sliced bell peppers also make great snacks, packed with vitamins and minerals to keep your child going throughout the day!

-Dairy is a great addition to a child’s meal for many reasons, but as pediatric dentists we are specifically excited about the calcium and good bacteria that can help keep your teeth clean and healthy!
+Dairy is a great addition to a child’s meal for many reasons, but as pediatric dentists, we are specifically excited about the calcium and good bacteria that can help keep your teeth clean and healthy!
 If your child’s school offers a lunch program, encourage them to get a fresh carton of milk with their lunch.
 If you have an ice pack and insulated lunch box, send them with a yogurt or string cheese to eat at recess!
 If your child is lactose intolerant, there are still plenty of foods they can eat that also offer calcium.

 Nuts also provide some of the same benefits as dairy, including protein!
 Try making your own trail mix with your child’s favorites, or switch it up with different types of nuts like cashews, almonds, and peanuts to keep variety in their diet.